First marriages don't always last forever, but second marriages are 'til death do you part.

-People in second marriages know what works and what doesn't.
-They know how to pick and choose battles.
+People in second marriages typically know what works and what doesn't—including when to pick their battles (or not).
 They have, at the very least, a basic understanding of effective communication and conflict resolution.
-With all of these factors combined, second marriages can be a real recipe for success.
+With all of these factors combined, second marriages are a real recipe for success.

 Second marriages reap the rewards of one or both parties having spent a large amount of time on personal reflection and growth.
 We don't begin a second marriage without experiencing the end of a first marriage—and endings are often painful.

 However, many remarried people allow this pain to bring their attention inward, thus setting in motion a profound journey of personal discovery, healing, and change.

 One of my clients put it like this: "My second marriage works because I was really honest with myself about my role in the demise of my first marriage, and my own baggage!"
 Second marriages are often happier marriages, because people have learned to not repeat their past mistakes.

 3. Couples want to "do it right" this time

 Partners in a second marriage are all marked by the same drive to really make the relationship work.
 This is not to say that first marriages are devoid of drive, but remarried people experience this drive on another level.

 Having already experienced the end of a marriage, people in second marriages develop a heightened determination to not take anything for granted.
 Remarried people also know too well what will happen if the marriage does not work out.

 In addition to drive, people who are in second marriages possess a deep sense of gratitude—gratitude for a second chance and gratitude for life and love, knowing how sweet and fleeting they are.
 Gratitude elevates us.